2023 Formula 2 Championship: Round 1: Bahrain

-Collisions on the opening lap of the feature race necessitated the deployment of the safety car and eliminated Frederik Vesti, Victor Martins and Roman Staněk from the race, whilst Boschung took advantage of the retirements to improve from tenth at the start to second by lap four, a position he kept for the remainder of the race.
+Collisions on the opening lap of the feature race necessitated the deployment of the safety car and eliminated Frederik Vesti, Victor Martins and Roman Staněk from the race, whilst Boschung took advantage of the retirements to improve from tenth at the start to second place by lap four, a position he kept for the remainder of the race.
 Zane Maloney, who had started eighteenth, made numerous overtakes in the closing laps to complete the podium in third place.
 Pole-sitter Pourchaire won the race to claim his sixth victory in Formula 2 and the lead of the Drivers' Championship, four points ahead of Boschung.

 Round 2: Saudi Arabia

 ART Grand Prix's Victor Martins qualified fastest at the Jeddah Corniche Circuit with Hitech Pulse-Eight driver Jak Crawford starting first in the sprint race.
 Crawford lost the lead to DAMS driver Ayumu Iwasa on the second lap and would ultimately drop outside of the points positions by the end of the race.
 The safety car was deployed twice, firstly when Zane Maloney spun and stalled on track and secondly when championship leader Pourchaire collided with Oliver Bearman during a botched overtake attempt.
 Iwasa took the victory, his third in Formula 2, having fought off challenges for the lead from Martins, who started tenth, and Jehan Daruvala.

 Pole-sitter Martins lost the lead of the feature race to Bearman immediately at the start.
 Sixth-place Frederik Vesti gained two places at the start and gained third place from Jack Doohan during the pit stops.
 Bearman and Martins continued to fight for the lead and Martins reclaimed the position on lap eleven; the battle soon allowed Vesti to gain second place from Bearman, who spun a few laps later and would ultimately finish tenth.
 Martins then spun and was unable to restart his car, allowing Vesti to claim his second Formula 2 race win.
 Round 2 ended with Ralph Boschung leading the Drivers' Championship by one point over Pourchaire.